 Though Bert Thomas has become best known for his war cartoons – gaining a national reputation with one entitled ’Arf a mo’ Kaiser – he was wide ranging in his subjects and technically versatile.
 Bert Thomas was born in Newport, Monmouthshire, on 13 October 1883, the youngest of the seven surviving children of the monumental sculptor, Job Thomas, and his wife, Mary (née Comley).
 One of his elder brothers, Ivor, became a sculptor.

 Greatly influenced by Phil May, Thomas depicted urban society in lively broken line.
 Working rapidly, he used his mirror image as a model and referred to photographs to confirm particular details.
 He was technically versatile and made use of pen, pencil, chalk, charcoal and, increasingly, brush.
 Becoming a member of the London Sketch Club, he made a close friend of his Pinner neighbour, William Heath Robinson, who later compared Thomas to Charles Keene.
-After working in a freelance position for Pick-me-Up and Ally Sloper’s Half- Holiday, he began a long association with Punch (1905-48) and London Opinion (1909-54) – contributing political and social cartoons and latterly the popular series of a ‘Child’s Guide’ to celebrities.
+He was also a member of the Chelsea Arts Club, the Pastel Society and the Savage Club.

-Thomas gained a national reputation with his ’Arf a mo’, Kaiser (1914), a cartoon drawn for the Weekly Dispatch to advertise a tobacco fund for soldiers.
+In 1914, Thomas gained a national reputation with his cartoon, ’Arf a mo’, Kaiser, which was drawn for the Weekly Dispatch to advertise a tobacco fund for soldiers.
 It depicted a grinning Cockney soldier lighting his pipe before engaging the enemy.
 During the First World War, Thomas himself served as a private in the Artists’ Rifles (1916-18).
-He was also official artist for the War Bonds campaign, producing for it Britain’s largest poster, depicting Drake facing the Spanish Armada, which covered the face of the National Gallery (1918).
+He was also official artist for the War Bonds campaign, producing for it Britain’s largest poster, depicting Drake facing the Spanish Armada, which covered the face of the National Gallery in 1918.
 His contributions to the war effort earned him an MBE (1918).

 His work is represented in the collections of the British Museum, the National Portrait Gallery and the V&A; and the British Cartoon Archive, University of Kent (Canterbury).